 Why People in Their 20s Do Not Want In-Demand High-Paying Jobs

-Choosing a career is one of the biggest decisions we make in life.
+Choosing a career is one of the most significant decisions we make in life.
 It’s the one choice that affects our happiness, success, fame, and fortune.
-So you’d think that when you cross projected job growth with a high median annual income, you’d get the most highly coveted, hard-to-land positions in America.
+So you’d think that when you cross projected job growth with a high median annual income, you will get the most highly coveted, hard-to-land positions in America.

-Yet, there are many in-demand, high-paying jobs that 20-somethings simply don’t want.
-What makes young American adults ignore these fast growing, best-paying jobs?
+Yet, there are many in-demand, high-paying jobs that 20-somethings don’t want.
+What makes young American adults ignore these fast-growing, best-paying jobs?
 And should you consider a career in one of these occupational segments?

 Fastest Growing Occupations in America

-According to projections by the Bureau of Labor Statistics, the fastest growing occupations in America range from the obscure (wind turbine service technician) to the more obvious (occupational therapy assistants).
+According to the Bureau of Labor Statistics projections, the fastest-growing occupations in America range from the obscure (wind turbine service technician) to the more obvious (occupational therapy assistants).

-The need for wind turbine service technicians is projected to increase by more than 100 percent by the year 2024.
+The need for wind turbine service technicians is projected to increase by more than 100 percent by 2024.
 For occupational therapy assistants, the projection is a more than 40 percent growth.
-Other fast growing occupations include:
+Other fast-growing occupations include:

 - Physical therapy assistants and aides